- DarkLight

 Using extremely high --chaos

-values will produce initial image grids that are varied and have unexpected compositions or artistic mediums each time a Job is run.
+values will produce initial image grids that are varied and have unexpected compositions or elements.

 How to Change the Chaos Value